SarthakGagdani/Rail_Inquiry_Chatbot/README.md

-# Telegram bot in python
+# Telegram Bot in python.
-A telegram bot,which can find pnr status and train between stations.
+A telegram bot,which can find PNR status and train between stations.(No database included)